-Aluminum Welding Processes (lecture - 1/lab - 1)
+WLDG237 F 2 credits Aluminum Welding Processes (lecture (1)/lab (1) based course)

-Students will experience hands on approach to the various applications of joining aluminum using arc welding.
+Students will experience a hands on approach to the various applications of joining aluminum using arc welding.
 Students will train using GMAW-P, GMAW, GTAW, and GTAW-P welding.
 This course will cover the joining of aluminum exclusively.
 Additional fee required.
+WLDG241 F 4 credits including structural and vehicle fabrication will be taught.
+In-depth projects will include the ability to accurately use flame and plasma torches, making assembly jigs, and fabrication of moving parts.
+Additional fee required.

-WLDG241 F, 4 credits Metal Fabrication I (lecture - 2/lab - 2)

-Students will study the basic skills needed to fabricate various projects.
+Metal Fabrication I (lecture (2)/lab (2) based course) Students will study the basic skills needed to fabricate various projects.
 Focus of this course is how to ensure plumb, level, and square are achieved as well as prevention practices for metal warp and part movement during welding.
 Multiple cutting, grinding, drilling, and welding processes will be practiced.
 Additional fee required.

-WLDG242 F, 4 credits Metal Fabrication II (lecture - 1/lab - 3)
+WLDG242 F 4 credits Metal Fabrication II (lecture (1)/lab (3) based course) Further expansion of the skills learned in WLDG241